IntersectMBO/plutus/README.md

 been shown to hold for the small-step semantics.
 An evaluator can be used to execute small examples in Agda and also compile them to Haskell.

+The command line tool `plc-agda` does not include a typechecker.
+Instead it uses a separate extrinsically typed evaluator.
+It is future work to prove that this gives the same results as the intrinsically typed evaluator on well typed programs.

 ## Structure